When it comes to a good Christmas dinner, London has more than its fair share of offerings. Discover the best with this festive guide.

 Soho

-The iconic jazz club Ronnie Scotts are once again putting on their Christmas lunches, a tradition now in its twelfth year.
-Throughout December lunches are held from 12pm for selected dates between the 2nd of December and the 23rd.
+The iconic jazz club Ronnie Scotts are once again putting on their Christmas lunches, a tradition now in its 13th year.
+Throughout December lunches are held in front of a killer lineup of live jazz.

 Le Pont de la Tour